MarkLogicUniversity/ml-gradle-series/episode2/README.md

 	* Type `gradle mlNewProject` then press ENTER.
 	* For the application name, type `starwars` then press ENTER.
 	* Press ENTER to accept `localhost` as the MarkLogic server to deploy.
+	* Enter your MarkLogic Administrator username.
+	* Enter the password for your MarkLogic Administrator.
 	* Enter `8090` as the REST api port number then press ENTER.
 	* Leave the Test REST api port number blank and just press ENTER.
 	* Press ENTER to accept the default value of **Y** to create MarkLogic database configurations.